mmcco/jh-bio/README.md

 RepeatGenome uses known [repeat sequences](http://biol.lf1.cuni.cz/ucebnice/en/repetitive_dna.htm) to assist in sequence alignment.

-This package is in what will likely be its long-term and stable form.
+It is reasonably stable and future drastic changes are unlikely.

 It implements a slightly modified version of Kraken, a metagenomics algorithm.
 For some constant *k*, Kraken associates each *k*-long